Fredrick Richard Senanayake: Politics

 Although capable of gaining membership to the Legislative Council of Ceylon, he didn't seek a seat in the Legislative Council.
 He stood for and was elected to the Colombo Municipal Council in 1912 and held the seat till his death.
 He formed the Lanka Mahajana Sabha and assisted in the formation of the Young Men's Buddhist Association.
 He was a strong supporter of his brother D. S. Senanayake being elected unopposed to the Legislative Council from Negombo in 1924.

 Death

-He died on January 1, 1926, in Calcutta, Sri Lanka following an appendicitis operation.
+He died on January 1, 1926, in Kolkata, India following an appendicitis operation.
 He was on a pilgrimage to Gaya when he became ill.

 Legacy

 A statue of F. R. Senanayake has been erected in the Viharamahadevi Park facing the Colombo Town Hall.
 In the 2018 film Nidahase Piya DS about the life of his brother D S Senanayake, Palitha Silva played the role of FR Senanayake.